Fireman Sam: The Great Fire of Pontypandy: Plot

 Meanwhile, at the lighthouse, Mike forgot his phone and the hammer and soon locks himself in the lighthouse after he mends the door.
-He soon sees smoke coming from the forest and as his mobile is locked out, he uses the lighthouse to spell "FOREST FIRE" in Morse Code, but actually spells "FOREST FIRT".
+He sees smoke coming from the forest and as his mobile is locked out, he uses the lighthouse to spell "FOREST FIRE" in morse code.
 Sam and Penny read the code and call Steele to the forest.
 The campsite group smell the smoke and leave the campsite to get out of the forest.
 The fire spreads to the campsite.
 Elvis and Radar find the group and follow Venus' siren, getting out of the forest before the fire engulfs it.
-Tom attempts to dampen the forest down in his helicopter but has no effect so Station Officer Steele warns everyone that if they cannot contain it they will have to evacuate the town.
+Tom attempts to dampen the forest down in his helicopter but has no effect so Station Officer Steele warns everyone that if they cannot contain it, they will have to evacuate the town.

-Norman suggests that they should call other fire engines from Newtown but Steele tells him that they would be too far away to get there in time.
+Norman suggests that they should call other fire engines from Newtown, but Steele tells him that they would be too far away to get there in time.
 By this point, the fire has completely cut the group off.
 Sam suggests that everyone can help by flattening the grass at the edge of the forest and keeping the heat down with the hoses.
-The fire reaches the edge of the forest and the four firefighters attack it, to little effect.
-A falling branch nearly hits Sam but Elvis comes to the rescue, diving and pushing Sam out of the way.
-The fire is soon proven to be too much for the firefighters to handle, and soon Steele then tells everyone to retreat to collect Boyce and go straight to the harbour as the fire is unbeatable and leave Pontypandy to be buried underneath the waves of fire.
+The fire reaches the edge of the forest, and the four firefighters attack it with too little effect.
+A falling branch nearly hits Sam, but Elvis comes to the rescue, diving and pushing Sam out of the way.
+The fire is soon proven to be too much for the firefighters to handle, and soon Steele then tells everyone to retreat to collect Boyce and go straight to the harbour as the fire is unbeatable and leave Pontypandy to be burned underneath the waves of fire.
 They take one last look at the fire station and set off.
 The vehicles drive to the harbour as Sam looks at the stormy clouds, pleading them to come towards the fire.
 As everyone gets all aboard Charlie's boat, the rain pours down and puts out the fire to everyone's delight.